 Additional Color Variations

 While the classic dark gray and white coloration is most common, great white sharks can exhibit some individual variation in color.
 Some sharks may have a more brownish or bronze hue on their dorsal side, while others may have darker or lighter shades of gray.
-These variations may be influenced by factors such as age, diet, and geographic location.
+These variations may be influenced by factors such as age, diet, and geographic location Easy to understand, harder to ignore.
+Practical, not theoretical..

 In some cases, great white sharks may also exhibit spots or blotches on their skin.
-These markings are thought to be caused by scarring or pigmentation abnormalities and are not typically part of their natural coloration.
+Consider this: these markings are thought to be caused by scarring or pigmentation abnormalities and are not typically part of their natural coloration.
 While these variations may be subtle, they highlight the diversity within the great white shark population.

 Trends and Latest Developments